lbhaskar4/test/.gitlab/issue_templates/Patch-Security-Release-QA-task.md

 <!--
 # Read me first!

-A Release Manager will create this issue once a staging deploy is completed,
+A Release Manager will create this issue once a staging deploy is completed.

 A Release Manager should create the ["Changes tested" task list](#changes-tested) to mention the maintainers responsible for each commit since the last release so they can delegate testing.